RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 You can use `ImageClassifierCleaner` to select, delete, or relabel image for training or validating.

 ## Turning your model into an online application

+You can export stuff into a pkl file and then load it into a learner and call predict.

+The tensor returned by predict is the most important value.
+You can get the mapping via `learn_inf.dls.vocab`.

+The course uses IPython widgets (ipywidgets) and Voila to publish apps.
+* A FileUpload widget allows you to upload images.
+* An Output widget allows you to set up a placeholder.
+* A Label widget allows you to add text.
+* A Button widget allows you to add a button with a click event handler.

+A VBox is a vertical box to create your GUI.

+Voila takes a notebook and only displays the widgets.
+This lets you run it in a mobile app.

+Binder is a tool to paste the path to your notebook on Github and generates a URL that anyone can use.

+Things are deployed using a CPU, not a GPU.
+This is fine since you're not processing many images.
+CPU is cheaper.

 ## Deploying to a mobile phone
 ## How to avoid disaster
 ## Unforeseen consequences and feedback loops